James Rosen (author)

 James Martin Rosen is an American journalist and former Pentagon correspondent for McClatchy.
 He has covered politics since the 1980s, and has received two National Press Club awards for his reporting in Washington D.C.
-In 2021 he received the top honor for column writing from the Society of Professional Journalists.
-His columns appear in the USA Today, Detroit Free Press, Newsday, the Minneapolis Star Tribune, Las Vegas Sun, Hartford Courant, and many other outlets.
+In 2021 he was honored for general column writing by the Society of Professional Journalists.
+His articles have been published by the New York Daily News, The News & Observer, the Miami Herald, McClatchy and the Tribune Content Agency.
+More recently, his columns have run in more than 100 newspapers and news outlets across the country, among them the Boston Globe, Newsday, the Houston Chronicle, and the Detroit Free Press.
 In 2017 and 2018, he received awards from the Military Reporters and Editors Association for his coverage of the Pentagon.

 Background

 James Rosen is a native of the Detroit area.
 He grew up in Oak Park, Michigan.
-He attended the University of California at Berkeley for his undergraduate degrees in Political Science and Russian Language, and later received his master's degree from the Columbia University Graduate School of Journalism.
+He attended the University of California at Berkeley for his undergraduate degrees in Political Science and Russian Language, and later received his master's degree from the Columbia University Graduate School of Journalism in 1986.

 Positions

 Rosen served as a Moscow correspondent for UPI, and upon his return to the U.S., he was a reporter for the New York Daily News and an assistant metro editor for the Raleigh News & Observer.
 Rosen's 1991 front-page New York Daily News article about Donald Trump having stopped a mugging was circulated and commented upon during Donald Trump's 2016 US Presidential campaign.
 Rosen later became a news strategist, a congressional reporter for McClatchy Newspapers and a frequent contributor to Tribune News Service, before becoming a Pentagon correspondent for McClatchy and Washington correspondent for the Miami Herald.
-He has also served as a political expert for C-SPAN, NPR, and CBS.